 To have an efficient and cost-effective underfloor heating system in your home, you need to choose flooring which offers good conductivity.
 This means that the heat being generated below it can easily pass through the floor surface to warm the room.

-A very thick carpet, for example, won’t allow as much heat to pass through it as tile, so the underfloor heating will need to be on a higher temperature for longer to get the same room temperature.
+A very thick carpet, for example, won’t allow as much heat to pass through it as tile.
+The underfloor heating will need to be on a higher temperature for longer to reach the same room temperature.
+So, can you have underfloor heating with wooden floors?
+Read on to find out!

 Can I have wooden floors and underfloor heating?

-In short, yes you can!
-There are certain things to be mindful of when selecting a wooden floor that’s going to be installed over an underfloor heating system.
+In short, yes!
+However, there are certain things you must know when selecting a wooden floor that will be installed over an underfloor heating system.

 Solid wood floors and underfloor heating

-Solid wood floors are not particularly recommended when opting for underfloor heating as solid wood floors are not a good conductor of underfloor heating.
-The heating will need to be on longer and at a warmer temperature to get the same effect as tile or stone floors.
-It’s advised though that underfloor heating does not exceed 27°C with solid wood above it as moisture levels in the wood change.
+Solid wood floors are not particularly recommended when opting for underfloor heating.
+They are not a good conductor of underfloor heating, so the heating will need to be on longer and at a warmer temperature to get the same effect as tile or stone floors.
+It’s advised, though, that underfloor heating does not exceed 27°C with solid wood above it, as moisture levels in the wood change.

-Changes in heat lead to changes in the moisture level of the wood which causes flexing and changing of the solid wood.
+Changes in heat lead to changes in the moisture level of the wood.
+This results in flexing and changing of the solid wood.

 Layered wet underfloor heating with manifold.